A logical limit law for $231$-avoiding permutations: Introduction

 \subsection{Main result}

 We recall that a permutation $\sigma$ contains a permutation $\pi$ as a pattern if there is a subsequence of $\sigma$ which is order-isomorphic to $\pi$.
+For instance, the permutation $6473512$ contains $231$ as a pattern: indeed, its subsequence $472$ is order-isomorphic to $231$.
 When $\sigma$ and $\pi$ are interpreted as models of \TOTO, this just means that $\pi$ is (isomorphic to) a submodel of $\sigma$.
 For a given pattern $\pi$, the set of permutations avoiding $\pi$ is denoted $\Av(\pi)$, and for any integer $n$, $\Av_n(\pi)$ denotes the set of permutations of size $n$ in $\Av(\pi)$.
-Sets of permutations of the form $\Av(\pi)$, referred to as (principal) permutation classes, have been widely studied in the enumerative combinatorics literature (see \cite{VatterSurvey} for a survey) and more recently also from the probabilistic point of view (see e.g.~\cite{PHC_Dichotomy} and references therein).
+Sets of permutations of the form $\Av(\pi)$, called (principal) permutation classes, have been widely studied in the enumerative combinatorics literature (see \cite{VatterSurvey} for a survey) and more recently also from the probabilistic point of view (see, {\em e.g.},~\cite{PHC_Dichotomy} and references therein).
 In this article we consider one of the simplest nontrivial cases, namely the class $\Av(231)$.
-We prove a convergence law, with two additional results on the possible asymptotic behaviour of $\PP(\sigma_n \models \Psi)$, for first order sentences $\Psi$.
+We prove a logical limit law for a uniform random 231-avoiding permutation $\sigma_n$ of size $n$.
+We also provide two additional results on the possible asymptotic behavior of $\PP(\sigma_n \models \Psi)$, where $\Psi$ a first order sentence on permutations.

-\begin{theorem} For each $n\ge 1$, let $\bm\sigma_n$ be a uniform random 231-avoiding permutation of size $n$.
-Then $\bm\sigma_n$ satisfies a convergence law.